Cryptolens/cryptolens-dotnet/README.md

 dotnet add package Cryptolens.Licensing
 ```

-**If you are targeting Mac, Linux or Unity/Mono, we recommend to use the cross platform version of tha package.**
+**If you are targeting Mac, Linux or Unity/Mono, we recommend to use the cross platform version of that package.**

 In Visual Studio package manager
 ```